 DRAWING GRASS (Negative Drawing techniques)at MIKE SIBLEY FINE ART What do you see when you look at this picture on the right?
 Do you see an ancient black drinking cup?
 Maybe an ebony candlestick holder?
+These are the positive images.
+Or do you see two white faces both looking at each other?
 You can of course draw grass in any way you choose from "sketchy" (which serves its purpose here as this drawing is just 1½" high and the grass exists only to place the tractor in space)... ...to where it plays a full role as an integral part of the "reality" of the drawing.
 It confuses the rational element that tries to control the creative side.
 "The coconut shy principle" Pick up a ball, quickly turn around and throw it at a target the instant you see it.
 "The parking principle" Try slowly and carefully reversing a car into a tight parking space and you will often fail.
 DASH & REHASH v SLOW 'N STEADY I have two basic ways of working - both equally justifiable - "dash and rehash" and "slow 'n steady".
-Working quickly, more strokes have been added... ...the area is expanded... ...then I draw back down into the base to further define the white spaces.
+Working quickly, more strokes have been added... ...and more...

 4 Ways to Enhance Your Class with Google Hangouts If you are familiar with Google Tools, then you have probably heard of Google Hangouts or even used them yourself.
 Hangouts is Google’s video conferencing tool, and it’s an incredibly powerful way to engage with others.
 In addition to standard conference calls, Google Hangouts provide a broadcasting option called Hangouts on Air.
 This allows you to conduct your Hangout LIVE and record it to post on YouTube.
+You can participate in a Google Hangout from a web browser on your computer or use one of the free mobile apps for your Apple or Android device.
+It is important to note, however, that participating in a GHO does require that you enable Google+ (Google’s Social Media Service) and that you be at least 13 years old.
 If you would like a quick tutorial for how to use GHO, check out this great video from Google Gooru Google Hangouts can be a great tool for teachers to enhance their classes.
 Virtual Office Hours Students and teachers are busier than ever.
-Review Sessions Gearing up for midterms or finals, state tests, SATs, and APs, students are tested more than ever.
-Record Instructions For Later Playback By recording a Google Hangout, you can provide your students with instructions that they can later playback.
-Bring in a Guest Speaker Guest speakers can be challenging and expensive to organize.
+Review Sessions

-Turn a Set of Spreadsheet Cells Into Easy to Read Documents Save As Doc is a free Google Spreadsheets Add-on that enables you to select a series of adjacent cells and turn them into an easy to read Google Document.
+Drawing Typography by Eika Dopludo “Life in Alphabet”, and “In Love” are two pretty amazing projects of representing type using organic inspirations.
+The author is Eika Dopludo illustrator and artist from Russian. > behance.net/EikaDopludo Life in the Alphabet The idea of the project is to represent a letter in a natural form and appearance.
+Like something alive has turned into a letter and stood still.
+In some letters it’s possible to find symbolism, others are just an abstract form.
+I am in Love Turn a Set of Spreadsheet Cells Into Easy to Read Documents Save As Doc is a free Google Spreadsheets Add-on that enables you to select a series of adjacent cells and turn them into an easy to read Google Document.
 The Save As Doc Add-on takes just a minute to install.
 Once installed select the Add-on from your "Add-on's" drop-down menu and click "start."
-After clicking "start" you can choose a set of cells or all cells to be converted into a Google Document.
-The document will appear in your Google Drive dashboard (it might take a minute or two to appear if you have selected a large set of cells) where you can then view it, edit it, or download it as a PDF.
 Applications for Education I love to use Google Forms to create and deliver quizzes to students.
 I will be covering topics like this one and many others in my new class Getting Ready for GAFE starting in October.